Israeli PM to UN: Hezbollah storing missiles in Beirut

 JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Tuesday accused the Lebanese militant group Hezbollah of maintaining a “secret arms depot” in a residential neighborhood of Beirut, warning it could cause another tragic explosion in the Lebanese capital.

-Hezbollah denied the allegations and invited media outlets to immediately visit the site.
+Hezbollah denied the allegations and invited international and local media to immediately visit the site, where they found a small factory housing heavy machinery but no weapons.

 In an address to the U.N.
 General Assembly, Netanyahu pointed to maps purportedly showing the missile depot’s location next to a gas company and residential housing, not far from Beirut’s international airport.
 He also showed what he said was a picture of the entrance to the depot.